All the Little Animals I Have Eaten 2017-2020

 AWARDS AND CITATIONS:

-• Governor General’s Literary Award for Drama: Finalist
+• Governor General’s Literary Award for Drama: Finalis

 • Betty Mitchell Award: Best New Play